Infinite matrix product states for $(1+1)$-dimensional gauge theories: Numerical results

 at large mass (see \cite{Dempsey:2023gib} for a very similar calculation).
 In Figure \ref{fig:adjoint_string_tension} we see that the lattice data agrees well with \eqref{eq:string_tension_wc} at large mass.

 For the $\SU(3)$ theory, the dimensions of the virtual spaces needed to capture the ground state are significantly larger than for $\SU(2)$, and so our numerical accuracy is more limited.
-For the theory with $m = 0$, our estimates for the bound state masses and chiral condensate are as follows:
+For the theory with $m = 0$, our estimates for the bound state masses in the $p=0$ flux tube sector and chiral condensate are as follows:\footnote{From Figure \ref{fig:su3_spectrum} below, it appears that at $m=0$ there is a third fermionic bound state of mass $\approx 3.3g$.
+However, based on the DLCQ results of \cite{Dempsey:2022uie}, this particle should be interpreted as part of a fermionic continuum that starts where the bosonic continuum does.}